-Now let’s wait until the download will finish and close the window.
+Now let’s wait until the download finishes and close the window.
 Do not log in yet – this would crash the whole installation process.
-So, just close the window, wait until Lutris finishes it’s work, and run League of Legends again using Lutris.
+So, just close the window, wait until Lutris finishes its work, and run League of Legends again using Lutris.

 The game client will download game data and after that, we can start the game!
 As evidence everything works fine, I’ve recorded a video for you:

 As you can see the times when gaming on Linux was not possible are gone.
 These days there are a lot of options from Lutris, over the Wine to Proton made by Steam.
 Linux gaming is getting to another level.
 What do you think is it future?
 Are you playing games on Linux?
 Share your thoughts in the comments!

 Can you play League of Legends on Linux?

 Can Linux run League of Legends?
 Yes, it definitely can!
 Thanks to wine, Lutris, and DXVK it’s really easy to run almost any Windows game, including LoL.
 As you can see in the picture below, I was able to log in without any problem.